 Oral ulcers are characterised by a loss of the mucosal layer within the mouth.
 This loss may be acute or chronic, localised or diffuse.
-This is probably the most common oral problem presenting in the primary care setting and can arise as a result of a number of disorders.
-Some of these relate to problems around the oropharynx but a blinkered approach to history and examination of the patient runs the risk of missing the wide variety of systemic disorders that can also give rise to these lesions.
+This is one of the most common oral problems presenting in primary care and can arise as a result of a number of disorders.
+Some of these relate to problems around the oropharynx but there is a wide variety of systemic disorders that can also give rise to these lesions.
 For other complaints in the mouth, see separate articles Problems in the Mouth and Some Dental and Periodontal Diseases.

-- Examine lips, ask the patient to open their mouth (and to remove dentures if present): look at the buccal mucosa, tongue (don't forget to look under the tongue), the gums and the teeth.
+- Examine the lips, and ask the patient to open their mouth (and to remove dentures if present): look at the buccal mucosa, tongue (including under the tongue), the gums and the teeth.

-- Next, look at hard palate (looking for previous trauma, pigmentation and telangiectasia).
+- Examine the hard palate (looking for previous trauma, pigmentation and telangiectasias).

 - Using a tongue depressor, ask the patient to protrude their tongue and say "aah" in order to assess the oropharynx.